 - Inform educational planners, career advisors, teachers, parents and job seekers about opportunities in the sector, what education and training to pursue and the extent to which educational credentials will be measured, accredited and transferable;

-- Identify the range of workplace skills required, in particular, businesses are increasingly looking for workers with multi-faceted competencies—not just technical knowledge, but also so-called “soft skills” such as collaboration and teamwork, problem-solving, leadership;
+- Identify the range of workplace skills required: employers are increasingly looking for workers with multi-faceted competencies—not just technical knowledge, but also so-called “soft skills” such as collaboration and teamwork, problem-solving, leadership;

 - Guide decisions on immigration and inform potential immigrants about opportunities in the electricity industry, and the skills they need; and

 - Inform government policy makers and the general public on labour market conditions and HR priorities.

 This report is available at the following prices (plus tax):